 Expert advice from divorce-industry professionals to help you serve your clients and grow your practice.
+Here’s what family lawyers need to know.

 1. When a child resists contact with one of the parents, best practice requires an assessment of the family dynamics and an intervention that treats the entire family.